Practice the PSAT/NMSQT Exam for Free

 What Not to Bring

 Aside from an approved calculator, it’s best not to bring any other electronics with you on exam day.
 If you do bring a cell phone, you will have to turn it off and place it underneath your desk.
 Any noise made by a phone, even during breaks, can result in dismissal from the test, cancellation of the test scores, and possible confiscation and search of the phone.
-You should not bring any other writing utensils (highlighters, pens, mechanical pencils), mathematical aids (protractors, rulers, etc.), papers of any kind, or any food or drink.
+You should not bring any other writing utensils (highlighters, pens, mechanical pencils), mathematical aids (protractors, rulers, etc.), or ** scratch papers** of any kind.

 Best Ways to Study for the PSAT/NMSQT